sshleifer/time/README.md

 ## TODO
 ### Prod
-* Implement user pages, and link to the new user's page after a user is created
-* Allow user to enter how they spent time on their user page
+* deal with hitting non existant user
+* Current way of dealing with dates/times only works on chrome

 ### Infra
 * Work out why backbone is not working
+* Add jslint/lint

 ### Design
 * Everything is very very basic/ugly.
 Prettyify